 On the other hand, if you’ve repurchased all your flights, train tickets, accommodation, etc. then trip cancellation/interruption is very important because many of these things are non-refundable.

 Are you going to be doing dangerous things like extreme sports or skiing?
 Make sure your policy covers that (many basic plans don’t) — or you can buy extra coverage.

 Do you plan on driving a car?
 Look for a policy that covers that.
 Some credit cards will cover your auto insurance but not always.
 Be sure to look into that as you don’t want a nasty surprise that you’re not covered.

 Do you plan on traveling with a bunch of expensive electronics?
 You may need to buy an extra plan that will help cover those items as many plans only offer around $500 worth of coverage.

 Know What Your Travel Insurance Doesn’t Cover

-Travel insurance shouldn’t be treated as medical insurance.
-It’s really only for emergencies so don’t expect it to cover pre-existing conditions, pregnancy related issues, normal checkups, etc.
+Travel insurance shouldn’t be treated as standard medical insurance.
+It’s really only for emergencies so don’t expect it to cover pre-existing conditions, pregnancy-related issues, normal checkups, etc.

-As mentioned before, travel insurance also doesn’t normally cover “high risk” activities like gator wrasslin, skydiving, skiing, SCUBA, etc. However, you can usually buy supplemental coverage if you’d like.
+As mentioned before, travel insurance usually doesn’t normally cover “high risk” activities like gator wrasslin, skydiving, skiing, SCUBA, etc. However, you can usually buy supplemental coverage if you’d like.
 Note: World Nomads does cover a lot of these high-risk activities.

 Most insurance companies only cover electronics if they get stolen from your person (i.e. by a pickpocket or mugging) or if they’re stolen while locked up.
 If you just leave stuff unattended it won’t be covered.

 Furthermore, your electronics won’t be covered if you break them — unless your coverage states differently.

 Know How Much Coverage You’re Getting

 Some cheaper plans don’t offer a lot of protection.
-I’ve seen some that only offer $10-$50K in medical coverage — something like a broken bone and an ambulance ride could easily cost more than that amount of coverage.
+We’ve seen some that only offer $10-$50K in medical coverage — something like a broken bone and an ambulance ride could easily cost more than that amount of coverage.
 Personally, I’d stick with $100,000+ worth of coverage but you can easily find plans that offer much more.

 Don’t Wait Too Long To Buy Travel Insurance